ArtBlocks/artblocks-contracts/contracts/V3_CHANGELOG.md

     - `projectMetadata` - Information relevant to understanding the project as a work of art
     - `projectArtistPaymentInfo` - Information relevant to artists as they manage their primary and additional payment accounts
 - Never allow an increase in Project edition size
+  - IMPORTANT for artists to understand the impact of the change.
+Internal artist communication plan required for this type of change.